-On 21 December 2011, the NPF event at the street site was also characterized by a shorter initial new particle burst time and a larger FR (Fig. 5e-h).
-Using the 25% minimum CV approach, the NMINP at the street site was 24% higher than that on the rooftop (Fig. 5h).
+- larger than that of 1.9 particle cm-3 s-1 on the rooftop.
+The larger NPF rate at the street site was mainly associated with a shorter time for the new particle burst.
+The NMIoNP at the street site during the whole NPF event was about 50% higher than that on the rooftop (Fig. 5d).
+When the nulceation mode PNC at the street site reached the maximum, the corresponding PNC on the rooftop was only one-third of its own maximum value. - We also directly deducted the contribution of vehicle spikes using the second approach described in supplementary document.
+The newly obtained PNC at street site were shown in Fig. 6a.
+The results obtained from the new approach showed 1) the initial new particle burst time was 30 minutes, 2) the calculated NPF rate was 7.0 particle cm-3 s-1, and 3) the NMIoNP was 61% higher than that on the rooftop.
+The results reasonably agreed with the previous results using the 25% minimum CV (Fig. 6b).
+The two approaches strongly implied NPF being greatly enhanced at street site. - On 21 December 2011, the NPF event at the street site was also characterized by a shorter initial new particle burst time and a larger NPF rate (Fig. 5e-h).
+Using the 25% minimum CV approach, the NMIoNP at the street site was 24% higher than that on the rooftop (Fig. 5h).
 When the nucleation mode PNC at the street site reached the maximum, the corresponding PNC on the rooftop was only one-fifth of its own maximum value.
-The NMINP at the street site was 46% large than that at the rooftop site on 23 December (Fig. S5).
-The second approach was invalid in the two days because of the weak NPF events.
+The NMIoNP at the street site was 46% large than that at the rooftop site on 23 December and didn't detail (Fig. S5).
+The second approach was invalid in the two days because of the weak NPF.

-We further seek additional evidences to support the enhanced NPF at the street site while the evidences should be less affected by complicated micro-meteorology.
-We also calculated the difference of PNC between the two sites in December 2011 using the number concentrations at the street site subtracting the corresponding concentration at the rooftop site (Fig. 7).
-The difference of nucleation mode particles in the wintertime was positive.
-We then obtained Evidences 2 to solidify the enhanced NPF at the street site, i.e., the positive difference of nucleation mode particles in the wintertime against the negative difference in the springtime on NPF days.
-In Fig. 7, on the strongest NPF day (22 December), the positive difference for <20 nm particles during the NPF periods was evidently larger than the difference obtained during approximately two hours prior to the NPF.
-The former larger difference was unlikely due to the low-ambient-temperaturefavored stronger formation of primary vehicular particles during the initial 1-2 seconds dilution (Burgard et al., 2006; Bishop et al., 2010) and the poor dispersion condition because of the higher ambient temperature and larger wind speed during the NPF period.
-In fact, the differences for <20 nm particles during the NPF period on 22 December were larger than the differences averaging over non-NPF days (17-19 December) in December and the average value observed on 20 December alone, when the most frequent spikes of vehicular particles occurred among all non-NPF days in December, at the corresponding particle size ranges.
-We thereby obtained Evidence 3, i.e., the larger positive difference of nucleation mode particles on NPF days against those on non-NPF days in the wintertime (Fig. 7).
-All three evidences indicated the NPF being enhanced at the street site on 22 December.
-When the vehicular particle spikes during the NPF on 22 December were eliminated using the 25% minimum CV approach, the newly obtained difference also supported the NPF being enhanced at the street site.
-The differences for <20 nm particles on 21 and 23 December during the NPF were also positive, but the NPF events on the two days were weak.
+Again, we calculated the difference of PNC between the two sites in December 2011 using the number concentrations at the street site subtracting the corresponding concentration at the rooftop site (Fig. 7).
+On the strongest NPF day (22 December), the differences for <20 nm particles were positive during the NPF periods and approximately two hours prior to the NPF.
+The former difference was evidently larger than the latter.
+Recall, the difference was negative during the NPF periods in April 2012 (Fig. 4).
+The larger difference during the NPF period than prior to the NPF on 22 December was unlikely due to the low-ambient-temperature-favored stronger formation of primary vehicular particles during the initial 1-2 seconds dilution (Burgard et al., 2006; Bishop et al., 2010) and the poor dispersion condition because of the higher ambient temperature and larger wind speed during the NPF period.
+The differences for <20 nm particles during the NPF period on 22 December and the

+- average value observed on 20 December alone, when the most frequent spikes of vehicular particles occurred among all non-NPF days in December, at the corresponding particle size ranges.
+All these confirmed the NPF being enhanced at the street site on 22 December.
+When the vehicular particle spikes during the NPF on 22 December were eliminated using the 25% minimum CV approach, the newly obtained difference also confirmed the NPF being enhanced at the street site.
+The differences for <20 nm particles on 21 and 23 December during the NPF were also positive, supporting the NPF being enhanced at the street site.
+NPF in these two days didn't detail description because they were weak and cannot allow mining - more evidences.